rubyl/heyfina-task/README.md

 # React-native challenge

 Our React-native coding challenge is a simple "Crypto Tracker".
-Users should be able to add new cryptocurrencies, visualize the current price and the change in price in % for the last 24 hours, and also be able to remove a cryptocurrency from the "Crypto Tracker".
+Users should be able to add new cryptocurrencies, visualize the current price and the change in price in % for the last 24 hours, and also be able to remove a cryptocurrency from the app.

 # App setup